How to Add Keyframes in DaVinci Resolve: Step-By-Step Guide

 Learning how to add keyframes in DaVinci Resolve is like giving yourself a video editing superpower.
 Keyframes are used for animations, effects, transitions, audio tweaks, and many other things.

-In this article, I’ll show you exactly how to add keyframes, change keyframes, and how to remove keyframes in DaVinci Resolve.
-I’ll also provide a bunch of pictures so you can easily follow along.
-Let’s get into it!
+In this DaVinci Resolve tutorial, I’ll show you exactly how to add keyframes, adjust, and change keyframes, and also how to remove keyframes in DaVinci Resolve.
+We'll also take a look at some advanced techniques for those of you wanting some extra spice!

 What Are Keyframes Used For in DaVinci Resolve?

-Keyframes are like markers that tell the software when and how to change something in your video or audio.
-For example, you can use them to make a picture move across the screen or to gradually make a scene brighter.
+Keyframes are like markers that tell the software when and how to change a specific parameter in your video or audio.
+For example, you can use them to make a picture move across the screen, or to gradually make a scene brighter.

-Keyframes mark specific points on a timeline where a change begins or ends.
-Here are some common uses of keyframes in DaVinci Resolve:
+Keyframes mark specific points on your video clip timeline where a change begins or ends.
+Here are the most common uses of keyframes in DaVinci Resolve:

 - Motion Control: You can animate an object's position, scale, or rotation over time.